 in which missing or worn-out roof flashings resulted in rain and snow melt leaking down the exterior walls and destroying several hundred thousand dollars of computer equipment.
 Now which appraiser is more likely to get sued – the one who pointed out the obvious hazard, or the one who performed an incomplete property inspection and had the attitude of “That’s not my job”?
 Minnesota

 The truly concerned appraiser or valuer (who cares about his clients) needs to think about whatever may affect the market value of the property.
-This includes being properly informed in matters of construction and design, demographic analysis, and microeconomic analysis of the equilibrium between supply and demand.
-Anything less makes the valuation a meaningless academic exercise and is an abdication of professional responsibility.
+This includes being properly informed in matters of construction and design, environmental hazards, flood zones and protected wetlands, demographic analysis, and microeconomic analysis of the equilibrium between supply and demand.
+Anything less could make the valuation a meaningless academic exercise and is an abdication of professional responsibility.
 It can also hurt the client.

 PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
 His stock phrase was "I know nothing!" even though he sometimes knew that his prisoners were up to no good, but could be persuaded to look away by a piece of chocolate.